oVirt/ovirt-site/source/blog/2017-02-25-oVirt-gamification.md

 There are more cool features like slaying monsters :), you can read more detailed info on the links below.

 ### oVirt 2016 game stats
-So you might ask yourself how are you doing so far in the game..
+So you might ask yourself how are you doing so far in the game.. <br>
 Checkout the 2016 statistics shown in the infographic below.
 [oVirt Game 2016 Statistics](/images/oVirt-game-stats.png)